The course is part of these learning paths

 28/05/2019 - Re-record of lectures to improve audio

-Here's a diagram of a high level architecture of Amazon Kinesis Stream's product.
-Producers push streaming data to the Kinesis Stream's pipeline; that data is further processed and pushed out to other AW Services such as S3, DynamoDB or Redshift or, in some cases, the streamed data can then be pushed along to another Kinesis stream, Kinesis Firehose or Kinesis Analytic Service.
-A Kinesis Stream is an ordered sequence of data records with the data record being a unit of stored data in the Kinesis Stream.
+Amazon Kinesis Streams works with other Amazon services including Amazon S3, Amazon RedShift, Amazon Elastic MapReduce, and DynamoDB.
+Here's a diagram of a high-level architecture of an Amazon Kinesis Stream implementation.
+Producers push streaming data to the Kinesis Stream's pipeline.
+That data is further processed and pushed out to other AWS services such as Amazon S3, DynamoDB, or RedShift.
+Or in some cases, the stream data can be pushed along to another Kinesis stream, or a Kinesis Firehose, or a Kinesis analytic service.

 About the Author

 Richard Augenti is a DevOps Engineer with 23 years of IT professional experience and 7 years of cloud experience with AWS and Azure.
 He has been engaged with varying sized projects with clients all across the globe including most sectors.
 He enjoys finding the best and most efficient way to make things work so, working with automation, cloud technologies, and DevOps has been the perfect fit.
 When Richard is not engaged with work, he can also be found presenting workshops and talks at user conferences on cloud technologies and other techie talks.